kearfy/pbcms/README.md

 # PBCms
-A php based cms with only the basic function a cms needs
+A PHP based CMS with only the basic functions a CMS needs.

 ## Navigation
 - [Installation](#Installation)